Exchange Vs DEX Vs Swap- An Overview and Comparison

-Also, note that CEX users do not exchange assets directly with each other.
-Alternatively, the exchange takes over the custody of funds that users deposit.
-It then issues an equivalent amount of IOUs to the traders that they can exchange only at the time of withdrawal.
+Also, note that users on centralized exchanges cannot exchange assets directly.
+The exchange takes over the custody of funds that users deposit, and it then issues an equivalent amount of IOUs to the traders that they can exchange only at the time of withdrawal.
 Here, we understand that IOUs play the role of smart contracts in centralized exchanges since it’s an informal document acknowledgment representing the debt one party owes to another.

-Decentralized exchange is a popular use case of blockchain that allows people to buy and sell their digital assets with one another on a secure and transparent platform.
-DEXs include essential features of a centralized exchange, and it even stands out for facilitating trade of all the coins available virtually.
-It means that traders do not need to be concerned about limited coin listing in DEXs as they do in a centralized exchange.
+Decentralized exchange is built on the blockchain that allows people to trade their digital assets on a secure and transparent platform without any intermediates.
+DEXs has essential features of a centralized exchange, and it stands out for facilitating the trade of all the coins available virtually.
+It means traders do not need to be concerned about limited coin listing in DEXs.

-In centralized exchanges, third parties oversee the security and project the funds similar to banks, stock exchanges.
-Whereas DEXs substitute the role of these third parties with precoded smart contracts to help users conveniently execute trades.
+In centralized exchanges, third parties look after the security and manage funds similar to banks and stock exchanges.
+DEXs substitute the role of these third parties with self-executing smart contracts to help simplify the exchange process.

 Decentralized exchanges have evolved through multiple iterations.
 While first-generation DEXs use the order books, which work similar to centralized exchanges and stock markets, the latest decentralized exchanges implement a new mechanism called the Automated Market Maker.
-In this context, let’s understand both methods.
+Let’s understand both methods to discover more.

 Order book method

-Order book compiles and maintains open orders to enable buying and selling of assets to traders.
+Order book compiles and maintains open orders to manage buying and selling of assets.
 If a person wants to buy a particular asset, he needs to send the asset’s estimated price to the smart contract.
-Once the smart contract finds someone whose request matches the buyer, it swaps the assets and gives the buyer the asset he was willing to buy.
+Once the smart contract finds someone whose request matches the buyer, it swaps the assets and gives them the asset he was willing to buy.

-On the other hand, if a person wants to sell his assets, he will submit the asset to the smart contract and wait till the contract finds suitable buyers for the assets kept under consideration.
+Whereas, if a person wants to sell his assets, he must submit the asset to the smart contract and wait until the contract finds suitable buyers for the assets kept under consideration.
 Either way, he can check out the order book, find a buyer, agree to his terms, and complete the process.